cljsrn/cljsrn-org/src/index.md

 ### Natal

 [Natal](https://github.com/dmotz/natal) supports iOS and is based on a different approach (Ambly) that directly interacts with the device using the native ClojureScript compilation model (without the React Native packager once running): It discovers an instrumented app using Bonjour and sends the output of the compiler directly to the device using WebDAV.
+It is not actively developed.

 ## Posts